manuX28-K/RobotEyesOnTFT/Readme.md

 ### What does this project has to offer ?

-Currently blinking and glazing is supported, more effects will be added in the future ( only if i figure out how to 🫠 )
+Currently blinking and gazing is supported, more effects will be added in the future ( only if i figure out how to 🫠 )

 ### How does it work ?